benhoyt/benhoyt.github.com/writings/pygit.md

         remote_objects = find_commit_objects(remote_sha1)
         return local_objects - remote_objects

-### Finally: the push itself
+### The push itself

 To do the push, we need to send a pkt-line request to say "update the master branch to this commit hash", followed by a pack file containing the concatenated content of all the missing objects found above.

-The pack file has a 12-byte header (starting with `PACK`), then each object encoded with a size and compressed using zlib, and finally the 20-byte hash of the entire pack file.
-We're using the "undeltified" representation for object to keep things simple -- there are more complex ways to shrink the pack file based on deltas between objects, but that's overkill for us:
+The pack file has a 12-byte header (starting with `PACK`), then each object encoded with a variable-length size and compressed using zlib, and finally the 20-byte hash of the entire pack file.
+We're using the "undeltified" representation of objects to keep things simple -- there are more complex ways to shrink the pack file based on deltas between objects, but that's overkill for us:

     def encode_pack_object(obj):
-        """Encode a single object for a pack file and return bytes (variable- length header followed by compressed data bytes).
+        """Encode a single object for a pack file and return bytes (variable-length header followed by compressed data bytes).
         """
         obj_type, data = read_object(obj)
         type_num = ObjectType[obj_type].value